Apple Passwords vs 1Password: which is better?

 Since iCloud isn’t exclusively a password management service, its plans differ from 1Password’s and other password managers’.
 You can find an overview of 1Password’s various plans below:

-iCloud Keychain is free to use on any Apple device.
+Passwords is a free password manager, which you can use on any Apple device.
 You can get a paid iCloud plan if you need more than 5GB of file storage.
-Here are the plans available to iClouds clients in the United States:
+Here are the plans available to iCloud's clients in the United States:

 - 50GB: $0.99/month